mleager/Kubernetes-Basics/4-Secrets & ConfigMaps/README.md

 ### Note on Secrets
 - Secrets and NOT Encrypted, they're only encoded ( anyone can decode )
 - Do NOT check-in Secret Objects to your Repos
-- Secrets are not Encrypted in ETCD ( enable Encryption-at-Rest )
+- Secrets are not Encrypted be default in ETCD ( must enable Encryption-at-Rest )
 - Anyone able to create Pods/Deploy in a Namespace can access Secret Objects in that Namespace
 - Configure RBAC for access to Secrets
 - Consider External 3rd Party Secret Store ( AWS, Azure, GCP, Vault )